benwiley4000/volca-sampler-plugins/README.md

 With that information in hand, one way to get the distributable code is to download it with the `npm` command-line tool, but the easier way is to use [unpkg](https://unpkg.com/), a web service which allows you to browse the contents of npm packages without downloading them.

 The way it works is that you visit `https://unpkg.com/[name of package]/` in a web browser, so for SoundTouchJS, that's [https://unpkg.com/soundtouchjs/](https://unpkg.com/soundtouchjs/) (the `/` at the end is important).
-Once you're there, you can usually see a folder called "dist/" or "build/", and inside of there, a code file that normally can run directly in a web browser.
+Once you're there, you can usually see a folder called "dist/" or "build/", and inside of there, a JavaScript file that normally can run directly in a web browser.

 For SoundTouchJS, [this is that file](https://unpkg.com/browse/soundtouchjs@0.1.30/dist/soundtouch.js).
 But there is a problem, which is that the line at the very end, starting with `export { AbstractFifoSamplePipe...`, will not run in the context of the Volca Sampler plugin iframe.
 Long story, but for the uninitiated, this is code related to JavaScript modules, and Volca Sampler plugins are not JavaScript modules.